voxel51/fiftyone/docs/source/user_guide/plots.rst

     If you run into any issues in JupyterLab, refer to `this troubleshooting guide <https://plotly.com/python/troubleshooting>`_.

-If you are use the `matplotlib` backend for any plots,
+If you wish to use the ``matplotlib`` backend for any interactive plots, refer to :ref:`this section <matplotlib-in-notebooks>` for setup instructions.

 .. _geolocation-plots:

 Geolocation plots